 “The very first part of your CV should include a short summary of three key achievements from your career so far that are relevant to the role you’re applying for,” he says.
 “If you work on a service desk that has improved its first contact resolution or implemented software that’s made things measurably more efficient, for example, then make that your headline achievement.

 “That way, you’ll be able to make it clear to the hiring manager within the first 10-15 seconds of them looking at your CV that you have exactly the kind of track record that they’re looking for.”
-It’s vital to make these achievements as tangible and specific as possible, says Wayne, and to be prepared to customise them for different roles.
+It’s vital to make these achievements as tangible and specific as possible, says Nicholas, and to be prepared to customise them for different roles.

 Be specific about your experience (and don’t take credit for things you didn’t really do)

-A common frustration among IT hirers, says Wayne, is that “too many candidates talk only very generally about the projects they’ve been involved in, without focusing enough on what their specific role was within these projects.”
+A common frustration among IT hirers, says Nicholas, is that “too many candidates talk only very generally about the projects they’ve been involved in, without focusing enough on what their specific role was within these projects.”
 This can leave hiring managers unsure as to what candidates have actually done, he says, and the experience that they can bring to a role.

-William similarly warns that any candidate trying to cover a lack of specific knowledge and experience by focusing on the overall achievements of their team will quickly be found out.
+Mirza similarly warns that any candidate trying to cover a lack of specific knowledge and experience by focusing on the overall achievements of their team will quickly be found out.
 “Hiring managers are generally quite experienced and they will always drill in on the specifics of what you actually did.”

 “Be specific about the technologies you used and the challenges you overcame,” he says.
 “If you were responsible for coding the Java APIs on a certain project, for example, then mention it.
 Practice talking through what you did in convincing detail.
 Then when asked about it, you’ll be able to tap back into your own experience, which is a really great interview skill to have.”